yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 - Applications accessing data from remote regions may experience higher read/write latencies
 - Not resilient to region-level outages, such as those caused by natural disasters like floods or ice storms

+**Deployment**

-To deploy a multi-zone cluster, refer to [Create a single-region cluster](../create-clusters/).
+To deploy a multi-zone cluster, create a single-region cluster with Availability Zone Level fault tolerance.
+Refer to [Create a single-region cluster](../create-clusters/).

+If you deploy your cluster in a VPC, you can geo partition the cluster after it is created.

 ## Sync across all regions